Moses Sheppard

-Moses Sheppard (1771 - 1857) was a Baltimore businessman, a Friend (Quaker), a philanthropist, and founder of the now Sheppard and Enoch Pratt Hospital.
+Moses Sheppard (1771-1857) was a Baltimore businessman, a Friend (Quaker), a philanthropist, and founder of the now-Sheppard and Enoch Pratt Hospital.

-Born in Philadelphia, Pennsylvania in 1771, Sheppard's family, loyal to England, lost a great majority of its property during the Revolutionary War, and Sheppard had to fend for himself at a young age.
-He began working as an errand boy and clerk for a merchant, John Mitchell.
-Within a few years he became a partner with Mitchell, eventually taking over the business upon Mitchell’s death, a business he retired from in 1832.
+Born in Philadelphia, Pennsylvania, in 1771, to Nathan Sheppard (1726-) and Sarah Shoemaker, Sheppard's family, loyal to England, lost a great majority of its property during the Revolutionary War when they moved to Canada to avoid the violence.
+The family returned to America after the war to live on a plot of land provided by Elisha Tyson, a cousin and benefactor of Sheppard during his youth.
+Sheppard began working as an errand boy and clerk for Tyson's brother-in-law, John Mitchell.
+Within a few years, he became a partner with Mitchell, eventually taking over the business upon Mitchell’s death, a business he retired from in 1832.

+Fully aware of his own lack of schooling, Sheppard was dedicated to the cause of education for much of his life.
+He helped raise money for the founding of Fairhill Boarding School for Quaker youth who lived too far from meeting houses.
 Like many Quakers of the time, he was active in the abolitionism movement and an active supporter of the Protective Society of Maryland to Protect Free Negroes, the American Antislavery Society, and the Society of Friends Indian Affairs Committee.
-He also helped in the payment for the education of several colored men that became important in founding of Liberia, among them Dr. Samuel Ford McGill.
+Speaking before the Maryland Historical Society in 1854, he compared the treatment of slaves in America and Jamaica (to America's detriment).
+He also helped in the payment for the education of several colored men who became important in the founding of Liberia, among them Dr. Samuel Ford McGill.
 Sheppard lobbied the Maryland General Assembly, stopping legislation that would have banished free African-Americans from the state.